We are a collaborative Landscape Architecture studio based in Bath

 CMLI MA BSc (Hons) Sian Jones Heritage Landscape Architect

-Jack has known Sian for 20 years having met at EDCO Design in London.
+Jack has known Sian for over 20 years having met at EDCO Design in London.
 We integrate Sian into our team when working on heritage projects such as Dyrham Park for the National Trust or when we need additional support with our Landscape and Visual Impact Assessments.

 Sian’s specialist area of expertise is working with sensitive and heritage landscapes including World Heritage Sites, National Parks, AONBs, Heritage Coasts, Conservation Areas, Registered Parks and Gardens and within the settings of Listed Buildings and other heritage assets.